-SmartZoneTM Network-Enabled M Series Rack PDU
+SmartZoneTM Network-Enabled MS Series Rack PDU

-Network-Enabled M (Monitored) Series Rack PDUs integrate with the Panduit PIM Software Platform and other SmartZone applications to enable intelligent management of in-cabinet power usage.
+Network-Enabled MS (Monitored and Switched) Series Rack PDUs integrate with the Panduit PIM Software Platform and other SmartZone applications to enable intelligent management of in-cabinet power usage.
 This system helps to quickly identify potential power overload issues in order to aid in resolution, identify underutilized power capacity for efficient deployment of network resources, and automate collection of real-time power information.

-The M Series PDU monitors per-phase power, voltage and current, as well as per-branch current.
+The MS Series PDU monitors per-phase power, voltage and current, per-branch current, and includes the ability to switch the power to each outlet off or on.